 - she had been motivated to go to the client’s store

-- she had liked the product
+- she had tried and liked the product

 For me this was a grand slam home run.
 The commercial was provocative, memorable and convincing enough to gain trial.
 It successfully launched Subway’s breakfast business.